 Juicy chicken with crisp broccoli tossed in a quick and easy homemade stir fry sauce make this chicken and broccoli stir fry recipe the perfect weeknight meal.
 It doesn't hurt that it can be prepared in less than 30 minutes!

-When I want something quick but super tasty, a stir fry dish is one of the firsts to pop up - from a chicken and vegetable stir fry to a chicken and green bean stir fry to salmon stir fry.
+When I want something quick but super tasty, a stir fry dish is one of the firsts to pop up - from a chicken and vegetable stir fry to a chicken and green bean stir fry to salmon stir fry to beef salpicao.

-This chicken stir fry is actually something I've been making for years.
-I adapted it from the Food Network but just never got around to sharing my version of it.
+This chicken stir fry is actually something I've been making for years but just never got around to sharing.

 Jump to:

-- Chicken – use chicken breasts or thighs.
+- Chicken - Just use boneless chicken breasts for this recipe.

-- Red pepper flakes – adds some heat.
+- Crushed red pepper flakes - Adds a hint of heat.

-- Sesame seeds – more texture and flavor.
+- Sesame seeds - Adds a nutty flavor and some additional texture.

 Step-by-Step Instructions